 Along with a selection of high streets offering many different shopping opportunities, Cardiff also has a mix of the old and the new.
 St David’s Shopping Centre is a new development and is one of the country’s biggest indoor shopping malls.
 You can take a step back in time and visit one of the many old-fashioned Victoria and Edwardian arcades around the city.
 Whichever you prefer you can count on having a great time with so many shops and stalls to walk around and browse.

 Would you like to speak to one of our friendly storage consultants?

 Please fill in some details and we'll call you shortly

 Alternatively, give us a ring on the following number and one of our team will be more than happy to answer any of your questions.

 Our friendly team are here to help.

 Our friendly, professional advisers in store and on the phone are experts in their field and can help you every step of the way through your storage journey.
-Safestore is proud to have been awarded a 'Gold Trusted Merchant' award for the last 6 years, most recently in 2019, by Feefo (an independent customer rating system), commending our ability and commitment to making customers happy.
+Safestore is proud to have been awarded a 'Gold Trusted Merchant' award for the last 7 years and most recently, a Platinum Trusted Service Award in 2020, by Feefo (an independent customer rating system), commending our ability and commitment to making customers happy.
 We hope you will be one of them.